Friday, 7 June 2019

 Wednesday, 9 August 2017

-surrounding Jobe Watson's Brownlow Medal remains unsolved, with the retiring star insisting he hasn't seen it in years.
+The mystery surrounding Jobe Watson's Brownlow Medal remains unsolved, with the retiring star insisting he hasn't seen it in years.

 Watson, to retire at the end of the season, was stripped last year of his 2012 Brownlow as a result of the Essendon supplements saga.